 The State Resolution permits the State to issue Parity Lien Notes upon satisfaction of certain conditions provided therein and in the Loan Program Statutes.
-If issued, such Parity Lien Notes would be payable from and secured by a pledge of the Pledged Revenues on a parity with the pledge securing the Series 2008A Notes.
-Therefore, the issuance of Parity Lien Notes could adversely impact the investment security for the Series 2008A Notes.
-The Treasurer currently anticipates that one or more series of Parity Lien Notes will be issued in Fiscal Year 2008-09 in an aggregate principal amount of approximately \$380 million.
+If issued, such Parity Lien Notes would be payable from and secured by a pledge of the Pledged Revenues on a parity with the pledge securing the Series 2008B Notes.
+Therefore, the issuance of Parity Lien Notes could adversely impact the investment security for the Series 2008B Notes.
+The Treasurer currently does not foresee the need to issue additional Parity Lien Notes payable from and secured by a pledge of all or a portion of the Pledged Revenues on a parity with the pledge in favor of the Series 2008B Notes and the Series 2008A Notes; however, the Treasurer reserves the right to issue such additional notes if additional funds are requested by eligible school districts.
 The State Resolution does not limit the principal amount of Parity Lien Notes.
-See "THE SERIES 2008A NOTES - Authorization - Parity Lien Notes."
+See "THE SERIES 2008B NOTES - Authorization - Parity Lien Notes."